AdobeDocs/campaign.en/help/v8/send/defining-the-email-content.md

 1. Click the **[!UICONTROL Close]** button when done.

-To customize the emoticon list, refer to the [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/personalizing-deliveries/customizing-emoticon-list.html).
+To customize the emoticon list, refer to this [page](customizing-emoticon-list.md).

 ## Add images {#adding-images}